-By 11 I was online and using a PC with a turbo button, discovering games like Doom, Might and Magic, Wizardry.
-I frazzled people with fire blast in RuneScape.
-I started learning the names of people who made these games.
+By 11 I was online and using a PC with a turbo button, discovering titles like Doom, Might and Magic, Wizardry.
+I frazzled people with fire blast in RuneScape and learned the names of people who made these games.

 At 15 I heard about Cooperative Linux, software that let me run Linux from the familiarity of my cheap Windows laptop.
 I experimented with Linux and started to see what was going on behind the scenes with open source software.
 Soon after I started to pick up programming and scripting.

 At 18 I started studying software engineering at the University of York.

 Through university I met Eric Westbrook, a crossword setter who specialized in making crosswords accessible to visually impaired people.
-Thanks to him I made accessible crossword software to enable blind people to solve 3D crossword puzzles.
+Collaborating with him, I made accessible crossword software to enable blind people to solve 3D crossword puzzles.

 I currently live in Kingston upon Hull, and most recently I’ve been collaborating with friends on games like Werewolf Tycoon.
-In my day job I develop radiotherapy-related medical simulation and training software.
+In my day job I develop proton-based radiotherapy medical simulation and training software.